Windows – much more than a view

 If you are retrofitting double glazing to your existing windows, there are three main options:

-- replacing the whole window frame with new frames and glass
+- replacing the whole window frame with new frames

 - installing double glazed inserts into your existing window frames – this is a cheaper option if your window frames are still in good condition